-In major BJJ contests held all around the world, including the United States, Brazil, Europe, and numerous other countries, many of them have received exceptional Palmares.
+In primary BJJ contests held worldwide, including in the United States, Brazil, Europe, and numerous other countries, many of them have received exceptional Palmares.

 For example, at Atos Jiu-jitsu San Diego, the instructor team consists of the individuals listed below.

 In addition to being a specialist in both the Gi and No-Gi aspects of jiu-jitsu.
-Hinger earned a number of significant trophies as a middleweight fighter on the sport’s international circuit, including multiple IBJJF World Championship No-Gi titles, among other accolades.
+Hinger earned several significant trophies as a middleweight fighter on the sport’s international circuit, including multiple IBJJF World Championship No-Gi titles, among other accolades.

-For example, among his most notable accomplishments, there are the IBJJF Pan Championship (2018), European Open (2016), UAEJJF Grand Slam, and many others titles.
+For example, among his most notable accomplishments are the IBJJF Pan Championship (2018), European Open (2016), UAEJJF Grand Slam, and many others.

-Professor Nisar Loynab: Kid’s 5-8 Class Professor as well as the Kid’s Competition Class Professor.
+- Professor Nisar Loynab: Kid’s 5-8 Class Professor and the Kid’s Competition Class Professor.